PrincetonUniversity/intro_ml_libs/jax/README.md

 together for high-performance machine learning research.
 JAX can be used for:

 - automatic differentiation of Python and NumPy functions (more general then TensorFlow)
-- a good choice for non-conventional neural network architectures
+- a good choice for non-conventional neural network architectures and loss functions
 - accelerating code using a JIT
 - carrying out computations using multiple GPUs/TPUs